Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 Guilt, shame, anger, frustration…

-And betrayal by the person you trusted to handle your real estate transaction.
+And betrayal by the person you trusted to help you buy or sell a home.

 But your emotions aren’t the only thing at risk.

-Being deceived by a tactic used by a realtor can cost you a whole lot more than you think.
+Being deceived can cost you a whole lot more than you think.

 The problem?

-It’s not easy to spot the tricks that crooked realtors will use against you.
+It’s not easy to spot the games that some agents will play on you.

-This holds true whether you are currently searching for an agent or already working with one.
+This holds true whether you’re working with an agent or searching for one.

 But this is where I can help…

-I’ve been in the trenches and can spot these dubious strategies from a mile away.
+I’ve been in the trenches and can spot these dubious games from a mile away.

-Here are the top seven tricks real estate agents might play on you.
+Here are the top seven real estate agent tricks and games to watch for.

 1. Convince homeowners to sell off market

-This trick is generally geared toward home sellers who have a house that could use some updating.
+This is generally geared toward sellers who have a house that could use some updating.

 Why?

-Because this scheme relies on the agent suggesting that the home’s condition will significantly hinder prospective buyers from making an offer.
+Because it relies on the agent suggesting that the home’s condition will significantly hinder buyers from making an offer.

 The agent’s goal is to put the seller in a state of worry so that they’re more likely to fall prey to their plot.